This is the last post in the series on characterization. Next time we’ll move on to setting.

 - Could that be accomplished some other way, such as through the character’s behavior?
 Is that being done already?

-Used properly, dialect, foreign words, or jargon can add to a piece, giving it the flavor of a particular environment, giving a character an added or necessary dimension, or adding a degree of authenticity or authority.
+Used properly, dialect, foreign words, or jargon can add to a piece, giving it the flavor of a particular environment, giving a character an added or necessary dimension, or adding a degree of authenticity or authority to the story.
 That’s what you, as a reviewer, should be trying to help the author achieve.